Life As a Hand Sewer

 |State||Annual Mean Salary|

-Tools & Technologies Used by Sewers, Hand
+What Tools & Technology do Sewers, Hand Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Sewers, Hand: